What Does it Take to Be a Supply Chain Manager?

 - Supply Chain Procurement Manager

-In 2016, there was an estimated number of 992,100 jobs in the United States for Supply Chain Manager.
+In the United States, there were 992,100 jobs for Supply Chain Manager in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Supply Chain Manager by 2026.
-The BLS estimates 79,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 79,200 job openings in this field each year.

 The states with the most job growth for Supply Chain Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.